 Next, go to the PITCH tab for the pitch envelope, turn the Modulation amount knob all the way to left and set the Attack time to very short.

 The kick needs to be tuned down a little so go back to the PLUGIN tab and set the Coarse tune to -6 semitones.

-Ok, the kick sounds allright (though it needs some EQ, but we’ll do that later).
+Ok, the kick sounds alright (though it needs some EQ, which we’ll do later).
 Next, mix in the noise by choosing noise as the Osc 2 shape and adjust it’s volume to 10% (the noise level should be fairly low in relation to kick).

 Next, we need to adjust the volume envelope a bit so go back to INS and VOL tabs, enable the Tension edit mode (TNS) to shape the Decay a bit to give the sound more ‘snare like character’.

 Actually, the Decay time could be longer, so choose the TIME editing mode again, and increase the Decay a bit:

 Next, add a little ‘sharpness’ to the noise via filter resonance.
 Under the ‘Filter’ choose SVF LPx2 as the filter type and set the resonance knob to about 10 o’clock.

 Next, assign the 3xOsc to a free mixer track for EQ and compression.

 Now in the Mixer, the following tweak is just a matter of taste: turn the stereo separation all the way to right (100% merged).
 This sums the left and right channels to mono.
 This is because the noise coming from 3xOsc is kind of ‘spread’ between the left and right channels.
 I somehow like it’s sounding better in snare sound design if it’s in mono.
 I don’t know about you.
 Use whatever you like better.